 - love.
 I LOVE what I do.
 I very much appreciate all the wonderful aspects of travelling as a touring musician, such as meeting new people, seeing new places and being inspired by different cultures.
 And performing with my colleagues and friends in front of fantastic audiences around the world.

 All three are just as important to me now as before, and will continue to be so in the future.
 However, as the severe consequences of human made climate change have become impossible to neglect, I feel a moral responsibility for future generations to try and change the way I travel as best as I can.
-Even though it might be to make such changes, business as usual simply does not feel right.
+Even though it might be challenging to make such changes, business as usual simply is not an option.
 One could argue that there are many others better suited to “bear the burden” of not flying besides musicians, as many musicians have a hard time making a living and are dependent on flying to perform concerts.
 This might be true, but still I believe that the best way to make real change is for everyone to meet on common ground, saying “I will do the best I possibly can from my situation”.
-With such a starting point we can start a constructive dialogue in society based on a strong sense of understanding and cooperation, working together towards a common goal.
+With such a starting point we may start a positive dialogue in society based on understanding and cooperation, working together towards a common goal.
 I believe such a “we are all in this together” approach is vital if we are to succeed in making the large scale green transition needed on a global level while there still is time, to build a sustainable future for our children and the generations to come.

 Being a musician dependent on travelling long distances both domestically and internationally to make a living, it is close to impossible to quit flying altogether.
 Still, much can be accomplished by planning tours where train and bus travel make for most of the needed transportation between concerts.
 This has been my approach for my upcoming “Elvesang ECO tour” in April, and I have succeeded in planning a total of 12 concerts in Norway, Sweden, Denmark, Germany and the Netherlands without taking a single flight.